 Retrieval Practice for History

 History has a memory problem.
-Pupils study the First World War in Year 9, then return to it in Year 12 to find that most of what they learned has faded.
+Learners study the First World War in Year 9, then return to it in Year 12 to find that most of what they learned has faded.
 This is not a sign of poor teaching; it is a predictable consequence of the forgetting curve.
 The solution is systematic retrieval practice: regularly bringing previously learned material back to mind rather than assuming it is retained because it was once taught.

 The content of retrieval quizzes matters.
-Avoid questions that test only surface facts ("In what year did the Berlin Wall fall?") and include questions that require pupils to use their knowledge ("Give two reasons why the Berlin Wall was built and explain why one was more important than the other").
+Avoid questions that test only surface facts ("In what year did the Berlin Wall fall?") and include questions that require learners to use their knowledge ("Give two reasons why the Berlin Wall was built and explain why one was more important than the other").
 The second type of question retrieves both substantive knowledge and second-order reasoning, making the retrieval attempt richer and the memory trace stronger.
 This aligns with what the research on spaced practice shows about the value of distributing review across a course.

 Narrative and Causation in History

-Teach pupils explicitly that historical narratives are constructions, not transcriptions.
+Teach learners explicitly that historical narratives are constructions, not transcriptions.
 A narrative involves selection (what to include and exclude), sequencing (what order to present events in), and interpretation (what to say about the relationship between events).
 These are the same decisions that historians make, just at a larger scale.
 When a Year 10 class writes an account of the causes of the First World War, they are making all three of these decisions whether they realise it or not.
-Making those decisions visible is the first step towards teaching pupils to make them well.
+Making those decisions visible is the first step towards teaching learners to make them well.

 History and Ofsted Deep Dives